OBSLabs/pg-parts/README.md

 ```
 Next step is to add table to the config.yml

-and then run `bundle exec bin/partition -c config.yml`

-That will produce output similar to:
+and then run `bundle exec bin/partition -c config.yml` which produces output similar to:
 ```sql
 CREATE TABLE IF NOT EXISTS impressions_20160127 () INHERITS (impressions);